 You can connect to an MCP server via a URL by using the following address:

-• The token you created will only work within the scope of your user permissions.
+Regardless of the authentication method, the bearer token works only within the scope of your user permissions.
 To use the Dynatrace MCP server, you need to have all of the necessary permissions.
-For more information, see Platform tokens or OAuth clients, depending on the type of the token you use.
+For more information, see Platform tokens or OAuth clients, depending on the type of authentication you use.

 In addition to the tool permissions mentioned in Server and server tools, both the user and the token must have the following permissions to access and invoke server tools: